Stuycs-K/final-project-3-lee-kyle-lin-jiawen/WORKLOG.md

 - Created 3 new basic crop classes(corn,grain,wheat).

-- Turned everything to processing
+- Turned everything to processing with basic setup(), draw()

 ### 5/27/24
 - Created the player which moves to where the mouse is pressed
+- Added a way so the player doesn't teleport but moves slowly

 ### 5/28/24
 - Added the farm class and changed the crops class to add the harvest feature for each crop